-Number: D-97-6

-Title: Rural road safety in The Netherlands: a new vision for a sustainably safe road traffic system

-Subtitle: Contribution to the 3rd ADAC/BASt Symposium 'Driving Safely in Europe', Baden-Baden, Germany, June 11-12 1997

-Author(s): Fred Wegman

-Project number SWOV: 75.701

-Client: This research was funded by the Dutch Ministry of Transport and Public Works.

-Keywords: Traffic, safety, accident prevention, road network, education, vehicle, traffic flow, policy, government (national), cost, main road, rural area, Netherlands.

-Contents of the project: A new concept, called 'sustainable road safety', has been introduced recently in The Netherlands, hopefully leading to rural roads with risk rates which are considerably lower than today.
-The concept forms an essential part of the Dutch road safety policy today.
-The principles of this approach will be presented together with the state-of-the-art of introducing and implementing these principles in practice.
+Number: D-97-8 Title: Sustainable solutions to improve road safety in The Netherlands Subtitle: A 'polder model' for a considerably safer road traffic system Contribution to the 67th Annual Meeting of the Institute of Transportation Engineers, August 3-6, 1997, Boston, USA Author(s): Fred Wegman (SWOV Institute for Road Safety Research) & Peter Elsenaar (Ministry of Transport, Public Works and Water Management) Project number SWOV: 75.717 Client: This research was funded by the Dutch Ministry of Transport, Public Works and Water Management.
+Keywords: Accident prevention, safety, improvement, policy, government - (national), traffic restraint, Netherlands.
+Contents of the project: A new vision, called 'sustainable road safety', has been introduced recently in The Netherlands, hopefully leading to roads and streets with risk rates which are considerably lower than today.
+The vision forms an essential part of the Dutch road safety policy today.
+The principles of this approach will be presented together with the state- of-art of introducing and implementing these principles in practice.
+Special emphasis is put on traffic calming and on the application of new technologies fitting in this vision.
+Number of pages: 28 p.
+Price: dtl.
+17,50 Published by: SWOV, Leidschendam, 1997

-Number of pages.
-18 pp.

-Price: Dfl.
-15,-

-Published by: SWOV, Leidschendam, 1997